melff/mclogit/README.md

 <!-- [![Build status](https://ci.appveyor.com/api/projects/status/289k656f3jsbotd2?svg=true)](https://ci.appveyor.com/project/melff/mclogit) one CI service is enough -->

-This packages provides allows to estimate conditional logit models of binary responses and multinomial counts, with or without alternative-specific random effects (random intercepts only, no random slopes yet).
-The current implementation of the estimator for random effects variants of the model uses a Laplace approximation (or PQL) approach and thus should be used only if groups sizes are large.
+This packages provides estimators for multinomial logit models in their conditional logit and baseline logit variants, with or without random effects, with or without overdispersion.
+Random effects models are estimated using the PQL technique (based on a Laplace approximation) or the MQL technique (based on a Solomon-Cox approximation).
+Estimates should be treated with caution if the group sizes are small.

 Releases will be published on [CRAN](http://cran.r-project.org/package=mclogit).
 Pre-releases will be available here in source and binary form.
 To install from the sources on GitHub you can use `devtools::install_github("melff/mclogit",subdir="pkg")`.